Circovirus Information in Dogs

 Keep your dog current with other recommended vaccinations.
 A pet with a weakened immune system or not up to date on other infectious illnesses may be at greater risk of illness with Circovirus.

 - Be watchful for vomiting, diarrhea, and lethargy.
 Contact your veterinarian if suspicious symptoms arise.

 - Seek prompt veterinary care including intravenous fluids for suspected cases.
-Early treatment seemed to help improve survival of sickened pets in the earlier outbreaks.
+The early treatment seemed to help improve the survival of sickened pets in the earlier outbreaks.

 I invite you to read more information about Circovirus on the American Veterinary Medical Association’s webpage at